frankframework/frankframework/FRANKDOC.md

 	public void registerAdapter(Adapter adapter)
 ```

-The frankDoc uses this method to introduce a sub-element of `<Configuration>` that matches with Java type of the method argument, [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java).
+The frankDoc uses this method to introduce a sub-element of `<Configuration>` that matches with the Java type of the method argument, [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java).
 From the import statements of class Configuration you can see that this is `nl.nn.adapterframework.core.Adapter`.

 What XML tag will be introduced to reference Java class Adapter?
 This tag name is based on a file [digester-rules.xml](./core/src/main/resources/digester-rules.xml).
 This file has the following line: